tooxie/dnstls/README.md

 * Write tests
 * Support IPv6
 * Allow log levels to be strings instead of ints
+* Add a healthcheck endpoint that verifies the availability of the external DNS server
 * Fix known issues

 ## Known issues
-I could not get the UDP support to work completely.
-It receives the request, sends it out to the external DNS server, but I was not able to send it back to the original client in the proper format.
+I could not get the UDP support to work.
+It receives the query, sends it out to the external DNS server, but when the response is sent out to the client, it arrives malformed.
+I was not able to send it back to the client in the proper format.

 The requests block, so while a request to the external DNS is being made, all incoming requests must wait.
 This is another reason why I would not use Python